Jared Campbell: Early life

-Campbell was born in Denver, Colorado to an African-American father and mother, Campbell played his high school football at Overland High School in Aurora, Colorado.
+Campbell was born in Denver, Colorado, to an African-American father and mother, Campbell played his high school football at Overland High School in Aurora, Colorado.
 Widely regarded as one of the nation's top defensive back prospects, Campbell chose Miami over Colorado, Washington, and Nebraska.
 While at the University of Miami, Campbell started doing stand-up comedy, but quit after just three months due to how late night comedy shows didn’t match well with the early morning football practices.

 Campbell holds degrees in communication studies and geography from University of Miami.

 Career

 After retiring from the NFL, Campbell moved to Los Angeles and returned to the comedy stage in 2013.
 He regularly performs at major comedy clubs around Los Angeles.

-Campbell started his own production company along with his older brother Baltimore Ravens defensive end Calais Campbell in 2017 and produced an episode of "The Process" for LeBron James Uninterrupted company.
+Campbell started his own production company along with his older brother Miami Dolphins defensive end Calais Campbell in 2017 and produced an episode of "The Process" for LeBron James Uninterrupted company.
 He then went on to produce segments for the TV show, That Other Pregame Show on CBS Sports.
 In 2018, Yahoo Sports hired him to host The Rush with Jared Quay.
 He also developed, produced, and hosted the show "Family Huddle" alongside his brother Calais, at Yahoo Sports.